 IPL 2020 Points table and updated Orange Cap and Purple Cap list

-IPL 2020 Points Table: A look at the points table of Indian Premier League, and the updated Orange Cap and Purple Cap list after Kings XI Punjab vs Royal Challengers Bangalore match.cricket Updated: Sep 25, 2020 10:46 IST
+IPL 2020 Points Table: A look at the points table of Indian Premier League, and the updated Orange Cap and Purple Cap list after Delhi Capitals vs Chennai Super Kings match.cricket Updated: Sep 26, 2020 09:03 IST

+Delhi Capitals have moved to the top of the Indian Premier League points table after their victory over Chennai Super Kings on Friday.
+The Capitals outplayed the 3-time champions in all the departments of the game at the Dubai International Stadium.
+DC were put in to bat by CSK and managed to score 175 runs on the back of an impressive half-century from Prithvi Shaw.
+Then bowlers restricted the CSK batsmen to just 131 as DC won the match by 44 runs.
+With that win, they went to the top of the table with 4 points from two matches.

-Kings XI Punjab toppled Mumbai Indians from the top spot in the Indian Premier League points table on Thursday.
+On Thursday, Kings XI Punjab had toppled Mumbai Indians from the top spot in the IPL points table.
 KXIP thumped Royal Challengers Bangalore by 97 runs at the Dubai International Stadium and overtook MI due to a better run-rate.
 KXIP captain KL Rahul played a scintillating knock of 132 runs to power his side past the 200-run mark and then the bowlers restricted RCB to just 109.
-The win ensured a healthy Net Run Rate for KXIP.
+The win ensured a healthy Net Run Rate for KXIP and they are now second in the table.

-On Sunday, Delhi Capitals grabbed victory over Kings XI Punjab by virtue of a Super Over.
-The match was so closely-fought that at the end of 40 overs, the score was identical but the Capitals prevailed in the Super Over.
-They are in fourth position.

-CSK have slipped to the fifth position while RCB are sixth after losing to KXIP.
+CSK stay in fifth position while RCB are sixth after losing to KXIP.

 IPL 2020 Orange Cap List

-KL Rahul played a magnificent knock against RCB and has grabbed the Orange Cap from Faf du Plessis after scoring 153 runs.
-The CSK batsman has looked in splendid form in this season.
-He has played two special knocks for CSK in two matches and is second on the chart for the Orange Cap with 130 runs.
+Faf du Plessis has regained the Orange Cap from KL Rahul.
+The South African was again the best batsman for CSK as hit 43 and now has 173 runs in the tournament.
+He is closely followed by Rahul, who played a magnificent knock against RCB and has scored 153 runs.
 He is followed by Mayank Agarwal who has 115 runs.
 Rohit Sharma is in the fourth position with 92 runs.
-There have been some solid performances with the bat already in the IPL even though only five games have been played.
-Ambati Rayudu’s innings for Chennai Super Kings in the season opener against Mumbai Indians has been one of the most memorable ones.
+There have been some solid performances with the bat already in the IPL even though only seven games have been played.

 Here is the Orange Cap List: